-I work with educators and children to co-design effective learning activities and technologies to understand and support meaningful metacognitive learning (e.g., self-regulated learning, informed choice-making during learning).
+We co-design effective learning activities and technologies with school teachers and students to understand and support meaningful learning actitivies (e.g., self-regulated learning, informed choice making).
 My research has discovered, among others:

-- Students whose choices were supported (through self-reflection on their own choice-making behaviors) in intelligent tutoring software choose to use an instructional aid less frequently yet more strategically, and learned greater domain knowledge and skills
+- Students whose choices were supported through self-reflection on their own choice-making behaviors in intelligent tutoring software chose to use an instructional aid less frequently yet more strategically, and learned greater domain knowledge and skills

 - A scaffolded self-explanation activity with diagrams in intelligent tutoring software supports effective and efficient algebra learning